Symfony 8.0: November Release Delivers Massive Performance Improvements

 • Real-world Scenarios: Likely 30-50% improvement in actual applications

-• Infrastructure Dependency: Full performance only with modern Redis
+• Infrastructure Dependency: Full performance only with modern Redis versions

 Potential Pitfalls: